 Learning the value of money

+When you’re young, you don’t always connect things with their monetary value.
 When you get your first job, that disconnect about what it takes to get money clears up fast.
+You gain more understanding of what things are actually worth.